c4pt00/lightning-bitnet/README.md

 #### Regtest (local, fast-start) Option
-If you want to experiment with `lightningd`, there's a script to set up a `bitcoind` regtest test network of two local lightning nodes, which provides a convenient `start_ln` helper.
+If you want to experiment with `lightningd`, there's a script to set up a `bitnetd` regtest test network of two local lightning nodes, which provides a convenient `start_ln` helper.
 See the notes at the top of the `startup_regtest.sh` file for details on how to use it.